We love moss balls around here, and recently we created some big ones!

 This was so easy to do and took no time at all.
 And they look absolutely perfect sitting on those capitals.

-I don’t know why I have been trying to find moss balls all these years, I could have been making them all along!
+I don’t know why I have been trying to buy moss balls all these years, I could have been making them all along!

-I’ve got a can of old tennis balls somewhere, and they will be perfect to do this with, for a different size, to add in with my others.
+I’ve got a can of old tennis balls somewhere, and they will be perfect for a small moss ball to add in with my others.